torstenstern/ps-lab-aws-cloud-ngfw/README.md

 ## Create a Tenant

-58. Click on the ```Login or create vendor account``` to create a Tenant .
+58. Click on the ```Login or create vendor account``` to create a Tenant.
+In some cases is it possible that you receive the following error ```The vendor's webside is not available.
+Please try again or contact the vendor```.
+Is this happen open the Marketplace webside please in a normal Webbrowser (not in incognito) and repeat the steps again.

 ![](https://lh6.googleusercontent.com/6FQVmdl6pN_KHI5B7n7DzEQYlqRjHSAKAEgDsdG17cvoRF0hwUgJZw2K3Te0xMLf6WM96SYgc7jRw0179-Ah6VVa1kke8qw0cBCaRVrphRu6fl9e6PqwxYz1Cc8mSqESfxDYfYLCMS7TgMYAys2JRaY)

 59. Provide an email address, first and last name.
+If you have already in the past registered to any other CloudNGFW on AWS instances, login with them.

 ![](https://lh3.googleusercontent.com/lmIJ6cLp7OF5vXjOYPGzSwODaSGvNxQm0a5poSk7rKsNT-FEWwFd1T4dtILzWEG7NZYd2X_CxOzpr9jVqy8bsW1P--x_TUqOvbl14hlrnCmcd6zwXY5U089CWTG5b5tJyk1OyUCqtq0J7FYI-zmPsTc)